codazoda/nolific/README.md

 ## Starting Server

-To start using this tool simply clone the repo and then run PHP in server mode (for development and testing only) from the repo's root directory.
+To start the tool simply clone the repo and then run PHP in server mode (for development and testing only) from the repo's root directory.

 `php -S 0:8001`